 Municipality of Trelleborg, Sweden: Combined mobility – service-to-people and people-to-service

 This pilot seeks to improve mobility services for citizens in rural areas facing depopulation, through a platform for increased collaboration between different departments within the municipality.
-Instead of having separate transportation systems it should be easy to use mobility services that already cover rural areas: The food delivery service to a school could also be used to pick up an elderly resident for a doctor’s appointment.
-This pilot action will mainly be implemented by the municipality which needs to apply new routines in their daily practices.
+Instead of having separate transportation systems, it should be easy to use mobility services that already exist.
+School buses are not in use over the weekends so could also be used for day trips for elderly residents.
+This pilot will mainly be implemented by the municipality, which needs to apply new routines in their daily practices.
 Local companies will be invited to provide input to the platform and provide services.
 A long-term goal is to develop a model that can be used across the Skåne region.

 Contact: Christoffer Hernestig, firstname.lastname@example.org